 (SPOT.ph) The Philippine entertainment industry has never been short on actors who are truly worthy of the title "matinee idol."
 While some are remembered mostly for their appearance, some are also applauded for their genuine talent.
 Carlo Aquino has been active in the local entertainment circuit since 1992, and he’s acted with greats like Vilma Santos; he’s also successfully switched between indie and blockbuster, and has played numerous characters, including his role of deaf teacher Gali in the October 2019 film Isa Pa, With Feelings.
 If you're eager to see more of the actor, we list down some of the films where his performance (and not just his good looks) stood out.

-Here are 10 notable performances by Carlo Aquino:
+Here are 10 notable performances and Carlo Aquino famous lines on film and TV:

 Before anyone could even watch the film, people were already holding their breath for Aquino’s pairing with Nadine Lustre, who is more commonly seen with love-team partner James Reid.
 All people had to go by was a movie still of Aquino and Lustre standing at jeepney stop.
 The film showed Aquino’s mastery of chemistry with other actresses—even unlikely pairings.
 The Filipino fantasy film wasn’t originally meant for Aquino, but director Irene Villamor, who has worked with him before, decided to bring him into the project.
 It was a good call, as Aquino needed little to no direction when it came to understanding his role of Peter.